Sunday, April 30, 2006

 The house is in shadows, just the minimum light seeping in.
 Everything is gentle and soft.

 I'm waiting for Guido.
-He's in the Yarra Valley, giving his new Saab a run, but promises he'll be back by, well, now really.
+He's in the Yarra Valley, giving his new Saab a run, (not sure if that is code for anything, you never know with Guido) but promises he'll be back by, well, now really.
 Must be lucrative, this Guido work, he's had a Jeep and a convertible BMW, since I've known him.
 I guess he can't put it in the bank, hey?

 The light seeps away some more, sliding into night.
 Gone to darkness, as the fairy lights blink on, one by one, above us.
 Another day gone forever, a little more of this finite life having seeped away.